Value your car

 Last service: 45,000 km (Jan 2025).
 Dashboard today: 52,000 km Reading increased logically Consistent — no tampering detected

 Pedal rubber worn through.
 Steering wheel cracked.
-Dashboard shows 30,000 km Interior wear far exceeds claimed mileage Physical evidence of rollback even without service book
+Dashboard: 30,000 km Interior wear far exceeds claimed mileage Physical evidence of rollback even without service book

-Why a tampered odometer is a serious risk — beyond the obvious:
+Why a tampered odometer is a serious risk:

 First, you do not know when key services are actually due.
-Timing belt replacement, transmission fluid changes, and major services are tied to real kilometres.
 If the odometer was rolled back 30,000 km, you may be 30,000 km overdue on critical maintenance without knowing it — a direct safety risk.

-Second, when you eventually sell the car, you will be selling a vehicle with incorrect documented mileage.
-If the next buyer discovers the tampering, they can file a complaint against you for misrepresentation under the Consumer Protection Act — even though you were the original victim of the fraud.
+Second, when you eventually sell the car, the next buyer can file a complaint against you for misrepresentation under the Consumer Protection Act — even though you were the original victim of the fraud.

 Third, insurers cross-check odometer readings against service records when processing component claims.
 A discrepancy can complicate or invalidate a claim.